 “Feelings are just visitors, let them come and go.”

 Take a deep breath, inhaling through your nose and slowly exhaling through your mouth.
 Feel your chest rise slightly with each inhale.
-Repeat this process several times, slowly.
+Repeat this process a minimum of 3 times.

 Your breath is your most accessible tool, and it can act as an anchor when things feel chaotic and out of control.
 Breath gives us back our power.

-Intentional breathing helps us counter the physiological responses that come with intense emotions like anxiety, depression, or fear.
-You can use breath to not only release tough emotions but to experience serious calm.
+Remember, intentional breathing helps us counter the physiological responses that come with intense emotions like anxiety, depression, or fear.
+You can use your breath to not only release tough emotions but to experience total body calm.